mrcagney/gtfsr_kit/docs/introduction.rst

-GTFSrTK is a Python 3.4+ toolkit designed to process General Transit Feed Specification Realtime (GTFSr) data.
+GTFSRTK is a Python 3.4+ toolkit designed to process General Transit Feed Specification Realtime (GTFSR) data.
 It uses Pandas to do the heavy lifting.